-- A new section 41(1A) provides that an applicant must disclose on their access application whether they have applied to another agency, at any time, for substantially the same information, and if so, they must identify the agency.
+- Section 41(1A) provides that an applicant must disclose on their access application whether they have applied to another agency, at any time, for substantially the same information, and if so, they must identify the agency.
 However, an application will not be invalid if an applicant fails to make this disclosure.

 - Under section 41(2), an agency is now able to approve additional facilities for the making of an access application, or payment of an application fee without seeking the approval of the Information Commissioner.
 Additional facilities may include:

-- electronic lodgment of applications via a website or email, or
+- electronic lodgement of applications via a website or email, or

 - payment of an application fee via direct transfer or credit card.